One person hurt in shooting near Moncrief & 45th

-JACKSONVILLE - One person was shot Saturday evening near Moncrief Road and 45th Street.
+JACKSONVILLE - A person was shot Saturday evening near Moncrief Road and 45th Street.

 JSO investigators were called to the area after someone heard gunshots around 8:20 p.m. in the area of Moncrief and West 45th Street and 44th Street and Avenue B.